9 Appendicitis Symptoms You Should Know, According to Doctors

 Constipation or diarrhea

-Like many of the other symptoms, these may not be severe and probably will come on after you’ve already experienced abdominal pain.
+Like many of the other symptoms, these may not be severe.
+They'll probably come on after you’ve already experienced abdominal pain.

 But if you have mild diarrhea—especially if there is a lot of mucus in it—in addition to lower-right abdominal pain, see your doctor.